matebitte/QuickInstaller/README.md

 # QuickInstaller
 A set of scripts used to quickly set up an outdated computer.
-Great for maschines that load a certain image on a reboot.
+Great for maschines that load a shitty, outdated image on a reboot.
+If you use it and feel like something is missing, let me know!

 ## Usage from zero
 1. Download the repo (green button) or clone it with git